asdfGuest/Legged-Lab/README.md

 # Notes
-When we tested, three environment A1, Go2, AnymalC each took approximately 2.3h, 7.4h, 4.9h.
+When we tested, three environment A1, Go2, AnymalC and each took approximately 2.3h, 7.4h, 4.9h.